rcy0228/azure-spring-cloud-training/11-configure-ci-cd/README.md

 # Exercise 11 - Configure CI/CD

-In this section, we will use GitHub Actions to implement continuous deployment to Azure Spring Cloud.
+In this section, we will use GitHub Actions to implement continuous deployment to Azure Spring Apps.
 For simplicity, we will not implement blue-green deployments in this section, but don't hesitate to come back and add blue-green deployments after completing the remainder of the tutorial.

 ---